Kagayakashi/bpmsys_xml_api_lib_v2/README.md

-# SB API Lib v2
+# BPMSYS XML API Lib v2

-Library for integration with XML API (SimBASE system).
+## Project
+I have worked on project for BPM/ERP system.
+This system have API.
+This application integrates with that system using API to show information.

+## Library
+PHP lib to forming XML API request into system.

+## How to
-Example in index.php
+Examples in index.php